-The Building and Planning Department is located in Town Hall and is comprised of a Building Official, Director of Planning and Zoning and one permitting and licensing specialist who manages all planning and development related services.
+The Building and Planning Department, located in Town Hall, is comprised of a Building Official, Director of Planning and Zoning, and one permitting and licensing specialist.

+These professionals manage all planning and development related services.
 The department's primary responsibilities are handling the day-to-day building and permitting activities such as issuing building permits, business licenses, performing plan review, and performing zoning and building code enforcement.

-Additionally, the Building and Planning Department is responsible for all long-range planning activities.
-Long-range planning activities include: writing zoning text amendments, implementation of special projects, and management of long-range planning studies such as the Comprehensive Plan, Beachfront Management Plan, Island-wide Parking Plan and assisting Town Council with the crafting of other relevant policies.
-The Director of Planning and Zoning staffs all standing Boards and Commissions:
+Additionally, the Building and Planning Department is responsible for all long-range planning activities which include writing zoning text amendments, implementation of special projects, and management of long-range planning studies such as the Comprehensive Plan, Beachfront Management Plan, Island-wide Parking Plan and assisting Town Council with the crafting of other relevant policies.